aspose-html/Aspose.HTML-Products/html/en/net/generators/iframe/_index.md

 h2: Generate HTML iFrame on the fly!
 ---

 The HTML [iframe](https://html.spec.whatwg.org/multipage/iframe-embed-object.html#the-iframe-element) element represents a [nested browsing context;](https://html.spec.whatwg.org/multipage/browsers.html#nested-browsing-context) it is used to embed another document in the current HTML document.
-With the HTML iFrame Generator, you can create iframe codes and customize them to your requirements.
+With the HTML iFrame Generator, you can create an `<iframe>` tag and customize it to your requirements.
 You can specify its width and height in percentage as well as in pixels, give the name, set scrolling and borders.

 {{<section plugin>}}